 Habit is only one part of the equation.
 Your newsletter needs to deliver real and consistent value, which requires understanding what your audience wants.

 That’s where data comes into play, and why it’s important to ask questions about your readers’ interests and professional knowledge.
 This sort of data-gathering is essential to building a stronger newsletter, and it has long driven email strategies.
 For example, A/B testing—a compare-and-contrast method used to figure out the most effective subject lines and send times—is an approach you may be using already (and if you’re not, you should be).

 Of course, associations, with their deep knowledge of their members, are in a position to go further than that, personalizing messages based on members’ specific needs, perhaps through the use of artificial intelligence.
-If a user likes technology, for example, the message should lead with technology; if they’re into marketing, the message should feature marketing content.
+If a member likes technology, for example, the message should lead with technology; if they’re into marketing, the message should feature marketing content.